abzicht/gpsplit/Readme.md

 split into individual files per segment that are stored in `./` with `--out ./ split`.

+## Results
+The gif below shows the before (two GPX segments, spanning multiple years) and after (over 100 individual tracks) of using `gpsplit`.

 ![Example showing before and after treatment with gpsplit](before-and-after.gif)